-The Australian Work Health and Safety Strategy 2012–2022 was launched on 31 October 2012.
+The Australian Work Health and Safety Strategy 2012–2022 (the Strategy) was launched on 31 October 2012 and an updated version republished in April 2018.
 With its vision of ‘healthy, safe and productive working lives’ it is a high level, forward-looking document capable of being implemented by governments, unions, industry and other organisations across Australia.

-It was developed after nearly two years of consultation with WHS regulators, governments, unions, employer organisations, industry groups, safety organisations and the general public.
-The Strategy is underpinned by two key principles:
+The Strategy was developed after nearly two years of consultation with WHS regulators, governments, unions, employer organisations, industry groups, safety organisations and the general public.
+It is underpinned by two key principles:

 - All workers regardless of their occupation or how they are engaged have the right to a healthy and safe working environment.